anytizer/melodies.lmms/README.md

 * output/*.ogg - raw audio output
 * project/*.mmpz - actual DAW file

+The notations files are compatible with [swar.lmms](https://github.com/anytizer/swar.lmms) application.
+It can produce .xpt pattern files for use with LMMS.

 ## Audio Licensing

 Each audio file is licensed differently due to the efforts it took to develop.